alces-software/ansible-collection/roles/zabbix-agent/readme.md

 It will then, create a directory for your scripts.

-Next, the playbook will edit the config, to direct zabbix-agent to your zabbix server.
+Next, the playbook will edit the config, to direct zabbix-agent to your zabbix server, and enable remote commands.

 Finally, it will launch the service.